 Policy Technical Assistance

 Local District Tobacco Prevention Partners (DTPP) can provide no cost technical assistance on policy adoption and implementation and provide tips on creating tobacco-free environments.
-Contact [email protected] to be connected to your local DTPP.
+View a full list of DTPPs by county on our CTI website or contact [email protected] to be connected to your local DTPP.